 It seems everybody knows somebody who's filed bankruptcy at some point.
-On the flip side, most people will probably tell you they don't know of anyone who's used a debt settlement program before.
-That's because, for some reason, the words debt settlement seem to be taboo compared to the word bankruptcy.
-The funny thing is, debt settlement is less drastic that filing for bankruptcy.
-You can make your own opinion about that, We'll just help you compare them side-by-side.
+On the flip side, most people will probably tell you they don't know of anyone who's ever used a debt settlement program.
+That's because, for some reason, the words debt settlement seems to be taboo compared to bankruptcy.
+The funny thing is, debt settlement is less of a credit impact than filing for bankruptcy.
+You can make your own opinion about this, we'll just help you compare them side-by-side.

-You can also try to settle the debts with your creditors yourself.
-The biggest advantage to using a company, though, is that they will typically get you a better settlement.
+You can also try to settle debts with your creditors yourself.
+The biggest advantage to using a service, though, is that they will typically get you a better deal.
 This is because they settle many debts at once with each creditor.
 They also settle them electronically which streamlines the process tremendously.
 This saves the creditors time and expense which is passed on to you.
-Just another factor to contemplate when comparing bankruptcy vs debt settlement.
+Just another factor to contemplate when comparing the two.

-During the settlement process, the creditor should suspend any collection actions once you have come to an agreed settlement.
-Once the debts are settled, they will reflect on your credit reports as paid or paid for a settled amount.
-This is less harsh on your credit compared to filing bankruptcy.
-You will, however, have to pay taxes on any amount you save on principle.
+During the settlement process, the creditor should suspend any collection actions once you have come to an agreement.
+Once the debts are zeroed out, they will reflect on your credit reports as paid or paid for a settled amount.
+This is less harsh on your credit compared to filing chapter 13 bankruptcy.
+You will, however, have to pay taxes on the principle amount saved.

 Chapter 13 is a longer process than a chapter 7 bankruptcy and is more limited on how much debt you can include.
-Although it's easier to qualify for, it probably won't save you as much as working out a settlement through a reputable debt relief company.
-Like debt relief, you must agree to pay back some of the debt over a five year period.
-In the case of chapter 13 you may have to agree to pay back all of the debt.
+Although it's easier to qualify for chapter 13, it probably won't save you as much as working out a negotiated payoff through a reputable debt settlement company.
+In a chapter 13, you must agree to pay back some of the debt over a five year period.
+You may have to agree to pay back all of the debt.
 This will be based on the type of debt you include in your filing.

 You must keep up with the payments or your case will be dropped and you will have surrendered any money paid in.
 This opens the door for the creditors to come after you personally for any unpaid balance.
 The good news is that you won't lose any personal assets in a chapter 13 like you will in a chapter 7 as long as you keep up with your payments.

-Under certain circumstances bankruptcy might make more sense.
-In many cases, however, debt settlement is probably the better choice.
-This is because it's harder to qualify for a chapter 7 bankruptcy and a chapter 13 doesn't really accomplish as much as debt settlement.
-It is, however, more harsh on your credit score.
-There are definitely cases where chapter 7 is the best and, probably, only realistic choice, though.
+Under certain circumstances, bankruptcy might make more sense.
+In most cases, debt settlement is probably the better choice, though.
+This is because a chapter 13 doesn't really accomplish as much as debt settlement.
+It's also more harsh on your credit score.
 The best thing you can do is make a good evaluation of your situation and see what makes the most sense for you.

-One of the debts on the incline for debt settlement are private student loans.
+One of the debts on the incline for debt settlement, are private student loans.
 The need for private student loan forgiveness has risen as the price of education has risen.
 Among private student loans, the need for Sallie Mae loan forgiveness has led the way.
 This is because Sallie Mae is the largest private student loan lender.
 When comparing debt settlement vs bankruptcy, private student loans are better dealt with by using a debt settlement program.
 The reason is because private student loans are hard to bankrupt on.
-For more information on gaining relief from your private student loans visit the links above.
+For more information on settling your private student loans, visit the links above.